 Also, taking in the steam from leaves that have been boiled in water will loosen up the airwaves and improve breathing.
 It does this by loosening the mucus in the chest and sinuses.

-That’s because of its ability to break up and dissolve kidney stones.
+That’s because of its ability to break up kidney stones.

-The plant also contains a substance called hydroquinone, which disinfects the urinary system and diminishes inflammation of the bladder.
+The plant also contains a substance called hydroquinone, which acts as a natural disinfectant for the urinary system.

 If you ever walk through the edges of woodland, and get some sticky burrs attached to your clothing, you can bet you’ve just passed by this plant.

 The best way to deal with this annoying plant?
 Eat it.